quadir1199-create/Portfolio/replit.md

 ## Overview

-This is a portfolio website for Abdul Quadir, a Senior Software Engineer and Tech Lead with 11+ years of expertise in Android and Flutter development.
+This is a portfolio website for Abdul Quadir, a Senior Software Engineer and Mobile Team Lead with 11+ years of expertise in Android and Flutter development.
 The application is built as a single-page application showcasing professional experience, skills, projects, education, and contact information.
-The website features a modern, responsive design with smooth scrolling navigation and professional presentation.
+The website features an innovative, modern design with smooth animations, interactive elements, and his professional photo prominently displayed.

+## Recent Changes (August 2025)

+- **Enhanced Design**: Transformed from standard template to innovative modern portfolio with advanced animations and interactive elements
+- **Professional Photo Integration**: Added Abdul's professional photo to hero section with animated floating tech icons and decorative effects
+- **Interactive Features**: Implemented rotating job titles, animated skill progress bars, glassmorphism project cards, and smart navigation with active section tracking
+- **Updated Role**: Changed "Tech Lead" to "Mobile Team Lead" throughout the website
+- **Projects Update**: Replaced Tapestri project with Postfit fitness application
+- **Modern Styling**: Added backdrop blur effects, gradient animations, and responsive mobile design

 ## User Preferences